President of the Organising Committee for the Olympic Games

-The president of the Organizing Committee for the Olympic Games is the individual who is in charge of leading the Organizing Committee for each Olympic Games.
-During the opening and closing ceremonies, the president does a speech before the IOC president.
+The president of the Organising Committee for the Olympic Games is the individual who is in charge of leading the Organising Committee for each Olympic Games.
+Starting after 1988, the Paralympic Games began occurring after the conclusion of the Olympic Games, organised by the same committee.
+During the opening and closing ceremonies, the president gives a speech before the IOC and IPC president.